wanikhawar/Research/README.md

 - the `get_pressure.py` file extracts the pressure values from the output file.
 - The `get_velocity.py` file extracts the velocity values from the output file.
 - the `get_vorticity.py` file extracts the vorticity values from the output file.
-- The `inp2vtk.py` file converts the inp file to vtk file.
+- The `inp2vtk.py` file converts the inp file to vtk file with data written from the above files.

 The DMD folder contains the DMD code for the data extracted from the Abaqus output files.
+It plots the DMD modes and the mode spectrum.